-Chitin is the largest biopolymer present in the natural sources next to cellulose, which found majorly in insects cuticles, cell walls of fungi, yeast, and green algae [1].
-Interestingly, the shrimp and crab shells waste from the aquatic processing plants have been used as starter culture for the production of chitin in many industries, which has an approximately 20% of chitin [2].
-The concepts of "shell bio-refinery", referring to the fractionation and value-added applications of shells (such as shrimp shells) have been ${1}$ to posed and practiced [3, 4].
-This chitin is composed of N-acetyl D-glucosamine residues, v no se side chains are linked by $\beta$ -1,4 linkage which is linear [5].
-Chitin and their derivatives can be reformed into various forms like hydrogels, nanofibers, beads, membranes, scaffor,' sponges and nanoparticles [6].
-It is biodegradable, biocompatible, non-antigenicity, less coron-toxic effects, chitin and its derivative could be used in various biomedical application [7] and they also possess antioxidant, anti-inflammatory, immune-stimulatory, wound newing, antimicrobial and anticancer activity [8].
+(such as shrimp shells) have been proposed and practiced [3,4].
+This chitin is composed of N-acetyl D-glucosamine residues, whose side chains are linked by $\beta$ -1,4 linkage which is linear [5].
+Chitin and their derivatives can be reformed into various forms like hydrogels, nanofibers, beads, membranes, scaffold, sponges and nanoparticles [6].
+It is biodegradable, biocompatible, non-antigenicity, less or non-toxic effects, chitin and its derivative could be used in various biomedical application [7] and they also possess antioxidant, anti-inflammatory, immune-stimulatory, wound healing, antimicrobial and anticancer activity [8].

 Polymers or nanocomposites are hybrid materials that contain at least one phase whose dimension in the nanoscale level [9].
 The polymer matrix containing metallic nanoparticles is a group of composite materials known for its wide applications in cancer treatment, drug delivery, bio-sensing, molecular imaging, cell labeling, diagnosis, pharmaceutical applications and material chemistry [10-13].
 There are unique physiochemical properties in metal nanoparticles (Pd, Pt, Ag, Au, Cu, Fe and Ni) when compared to individual molecules or bulk metals or core shells [14-17].
-Due to the beneficial utilization in biomedical, drug delivery, food industries, agriculture, textile industry, and water treatment, among the noble metals, silver have drawn the interest of researchers [10, 18].
+Due to the beneficial utilization in biomedical, drug delivery, food industries, agriculture, textile industry, and water treatment, among the noble metals, silver have drawn the interest of researchers [10,18].
 Chitin along a metallic nanoparticle synthesis has got great attraction due to the unique optical, electronic and catalytic activity of the composites.
 Chitin exhibits anticancer activity through a mechanism like inhibition of anti-apoptotic genes [19].
-AgNPs have been showed a higher efficiency to treat cancer [20, 21].
+AgNPs have been showed a higher efficiency to treat cancer [20,21].
 Though silver has the potential to treat cancer it also exhibits a certain level of toxicity to normal cells.
 In order to overcome these disadvantage AgNPs is complexed with a natural polymer.
-This nanocomposite is highly specific to cancer cells while silver nano-particles alone does not show high specificity and at the same time, the concentration of AgNPs required to show santi-cancer effect even at low concentration of AgNPs.
-Therefore, in this study we focused on shrimp shells extracted biopolymer of chitin in synthesis of $A{g}NP$ and expanding its potential towards anticancer activity in human hepatocellular carcino.
-A HepG2 cells.
+This nanocomposite is highly specific to cancer cells while silver nano-particles alone does not show high specificity and at the same time, the concentration of AgNPs required to show beneficial effect is relatively high.
+Chitin a biopolymer, when complexed with AgNPs shows anti-cancer effect even at low concentration of AgNPs.
+Therefore, in this study we focused on shrimp shells extracted biopolymer of chitin in synthesis of AgNPs and expanding its potential towards anticancer activity in human hepatocellular carcinoma HepG2 cells.